 Rule 7.
 Narcotics, Alcoholic Beverages and Controlled Substances

-A student shall not knowingly or negligently own, possess, use, transport or be at any time under the influence of any narcotic drug, alcoholic beverage or any other controlled substance (as controlled substance is defined by the North Carolina General Statutes or 21 U.S.C. subsection 812) while on Forsyth Tech grounds or during the time when a student is participating in any Forsyth Tech activity, function or event off Forsyth Tech grounds.
+A student shall not knowingly or negligently own, possess, use, transport or be at any time under the influence of any narcotic drug, alcoholic beverage, or any other controlled substance (as controlled substance is defined by the North Carolina General Statutes or 21 U.S.C. subsection 812) while on Forsyth Tech grounds or during the time when a student is participating in any Forsyth Tech activity, function, or event off Forsyth Tech grounds.
 Use of any drug authorized by medical prescription from a registered physician shall not be considered a violation of this rule.
-However, students shall be held strictly accountable for their behavior while under the influence of prescribed medicines.
+However, students shall be held strictly accountable for their behavior while under the influence of prescribed medications.

 Rule 8.
 Classroom and Campus Activities

-A student shall comply with all directions of Forsyth Tech faculty, administrators or authorized personnel during any time when the student is under the authority of Forsyth Tech personnel.
-A student on campus shall always promptly identify themselves to a Forsyth Tech official or campus police officer upon reasonable request.
+A student shall comply with all directions of Forsyth Tech faculty, administrators, or authorized personnel during any time when the student is under the authority of Forsyth Tech personnel.
+A student on campus shall always promptly identify themselves to a Forsyth Tech official or Campus Police Officer upon reasonable request.
 Furnishing of false information to any Forsyth Tech personnel including forgery, falsification or fraudulent misuse of any documents, records or identification cards is a violation.
 A student shall appear before Forsyth Tech officials or disciplinary bodies when so directed.
 Any failure by any student to abide by these regulations in this Rule 8 shall constitute a violation of the Student Code of Conduct.